only-cliches/Nano-SQL/README.md

 //And now use it just like you use the someSQL var. myDB('users').query("select").exec()...

-Keep in mind that the tables and models are completely seperate for each instance; there is no shared data, events or anything else.
+Keep in mind that the tables and models are completely separate for each instance; there is no shared data, events or anything else.

 ```

-The code is heavily comented so that will have to stand in for full API docs for now. :)
+The code is heavily commented so that will have to stand in for full API docs for now. :)